 These luthiers are willing to create almost whatever you could imagine and the best part is that they are willing to customize their pieces for you.
 The willingness to customize, create and change is what drives them, so if your dream is having the most amazing instruments to show around, contacting an experimental luthier is the best you can do.

 Visit the following URL to see a full catalog of experimental instruments made by a few of these luthiers: http://store.tucuatro.com/collections/electric-cuatros-ukuleles

-If you’re curious on how instruments like these sound, we will show you a few videos where these luthiers are demonstrating their art to the camera.
-We will start first with a kind of demo reel recorded by cuatro player Abraham Sarache, who bought a Roberto Bonaccorso Electric Cuatro and used it on his recordings and 2016 tour trough Europe:
+If you’re curious about how instruments like these sound, we will show you a few videos where these luthiers are demonstrating their art to the camera.
+We will start first with a kind of demo reel recorded by cuatro player Abraham Sarache, who bought a Roberto Bonaccorso Electric Cuatro and used it on his recordings and 2016 tour through Europe: